Best Over-the-Counter Joint Pain Relief Options: What Works and What Doesn't

 Glucosamine for joint pain has been heavily marketed for decades, often combined with chondroitin as building blocks for cartilage repair.

-The Reality: Most clinical studies show minimal benefit compared to placebo.
+Most clinical studies show minimal benefit compared to placebo.
 Even when beneficial effects are observed, they're typically small and take months to appear.
 The supplements work best for very early cartilage damage, but by the time most people have significant joint pain, the damage is too advanced for these supplements to make a meaningful difference.

 Collagen for Joint Pain